ziishaned/learn-regex/README.md

 stopping after the first match).
 For example, the regular expression`/.(at)/g`
 means: any character except new line, followed by lowercase character `a`, followed by lowercase character `t`.
-Because we provided `g` flag at the end of the regular expression now it will find every matches from whole input string.
+Because we provided `g` flag at the end of the regular expression now it will find all matches in the input string, not just the first one (which is the default behavior).

 <pre>
 "/.(at)/" => The <a href="#learn-regex"><strong>fat</strong></a> cat sat on the mat.